openzipkin/openzipkin.github.io/pages/existing_instrumentations.md

 Please refer to their individual documentation for setup and configuration guides.

-### openzipkin libraries
+### OpenZipkin libraries

-The following libraries are supported by the OpenZipkin authors.
+The following libraries are supported by the OpenZipkin authors and are hosted at the [OpenZipkin GitHub](https://github.com/openzipkin/) group.
+You can reach out to the authors at the [Zipkin Gitter](https://gitter.im/openzipkin/zipkin/) chat.

 | Language | Library | Framework | Propagation Supported | Transports Supported | Sampling Supported? | Other notes |
 |:---------|:--------|:----------|:----------------------|:---------------------|:--------------------|:------------|{% for lib in site.data.openzipkin_instrumentations %}